 Your farmers,

-Andrea, Taylor, Pepper, Maize and our awesome crew.
+Andrea, Taylor, Pepper, Maize and our amazing crew

 Rainbow Chard—this dark leafy green is high in antioxidants and important vitamins and minerals including vitamin C, K and A and a healthy dose of magnesium (which many people are deficient in).